-If you're looking for kitchen color ideas that, in the words of the Spice Girls, will add a little zigazig-ah to your abode, orange could be the way to go.
-Representing success, health, and happiness, this vibrant hue promotes well-being and productivity, but isn't for the faint of heart.
+If you're looking for kitchen paint ideas that will add a little pizazz to your home decor, an orange color scheme is the way to go.
+Representing success, health, and happiness, this vibrant hue promotes well-being and productivity but isn't for the faint of heart.
 Even tangerine decor might be a bit too much for some.
 But don't worry, we're here to help you navigate these vivid waters.
-Scroll on for eight orange kitchen ideas that will encourage you to give the warm shade a try.

-Designer Justina Blakeney chose a lime wash paint in a terra cotta orange for her boho kitchen design — the plant pot shade is the perfect ode to her love of greenery.
-Blakeney completed the look with an orange patterned tile backsplash and purple and blue accents throughout.
-A lesson in being bold.
+Designer Justina Blakeney chose lime wash paint to create a lush accent wall for the perfect boho kitchen design idea.
+The shade perfectly complements all the greenery.
+And Blakeney completed the look with an orange patterned tile backsplash as well as purple and blue decor throughout.

-This traditional clean-cut kitchen by Martin Moore has a hint of rock and roll edge thanks to a bright orange island.
+This somewhat traditional kitchen by Martin Moore has a hint of rock and roll edge thanks to a bright orange island.
 Doesn't it make all the difference?
-Finishing off the kitchen color idea are leather accents and citrus decor.
+Finishing off the kitchen color idea are mint green trim and sleek leather bar chairs.
 This culinary space is bringing all the warm and fuzzy feelings.

-While blue is a complementary color to orange, we think green works just as well for a bright and eclectic kitchen color idea, but you need to be careful not to go overboard.
-This cook space is a perfect example; the pop of orange is balanced by white walls and open shelving to keep it from overpowering the entire design.
+While blue is a complementary color to orange, we think green works just as well for a bright and eclectic kitchen color idea.
+You just need to be careful not to go overboard.
+This cook space from Sandy Soohoo is a perfect example; the pop of orange is balanced by green cabinets and open shelving to keep it from overpowering the entire design.

 5. Go all out.

-If limiting yourself to a pop of color isn't really your thing, then by all means, don't stop with orange.
-Kim of @colorful_kimmes has decorated her eclectic boho kitchen in teal, green, pink, and pretty much every other color in the rainbow.
-It's not everyone's cup of tea, but we can't help but smile every time we look at this playful design.
+If limiting yourself to a pop of color isn't really your thing, then, by all means, don't stop with orange cabinets.
+Kim of @colorful_kimmes decorated her eclectic boho kitchen in teal, green, pink, and pretty much every other color in the rainbow.
+We can't help but smile every time we look at this playful design.

 6. Add a citrus touch.

-Forget what anyone told you about keeping your cook space neutral.
-Elevate your kitchen color idea with a vibrant shade of orange by painting the door of your pantry closet like this situ by Harvey Jones Kitchens.
-Beautiful to look at and practical to use, this zesty hue is the perfect way to brighten your morning.
+Forget what anyone told you about keeping your culinary space neutral.
+Elevate a contemporary kitchen by painting the door of your pantry closet like the team at Harvey Jones Kitchens did here.
+This zesty choice will brighten up every cooking session.